 While there are a few cases where whole life insurance might make sense, for most people, the costs are too high.

 What To Do Instead: Keep investing and insurance separate.
 Insurance is a vehicle for transferring risk to someone else because you aren’t comfortable taking on yourself.
 Investments are for growing your wealth over time.
 See the difference?

 If you need insurance, then look into basic term life insurance.
-It’s low cost and does what insurance is supposed to do – provide a source of money for your dependents in the event of your untimely passing.
+It’s low cost and does what insurance is supposed to do, which is provide a source of money for your dependents in the event of your untimely passing.

 #11.
 The Stock Market Is A Scam